folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Take off them fabricated streams** and them microwave memes, it's a real world outside
   (Take that shit off)*

-* It's also notable that in the battle tracks, Kendrick repeatedly called Drake a liar, actor, and manipulator who has tried to borrow stories and credibility from "street niggas".
+* It's also notable that in the battle tracks, Kendrick repeatedly called Drake a liar, actor, and manipulator who has tried to borrow stories and credibility from "street niggas."

   * *The **famous actor** we once knew is lookin' paranoid and now is spiralin'
   You're movin' just like a degenerate, every antic is feelin' distasteful